 Credit Facility or Payment Security.
 The terms of the Credit Facility or Payment Security shall be determined by Dominion Registries, in its sole discretion, in a separate policy provided to Registrar and may be amended from time to time with no less than thirty (30) days written notice to Registrar.

 Change in Registrar Sponsoring Domain Name.
-Registrar may assume sponsorship of a Registered Name Holder’s existing domain name registration from another registrar by following the Transfer Policy: (a) For each transfer of the sponsorship of a domain-name registration under the Transfer Policy, Registrar agrees to pay Dominion Registries the renewal registration fee associated with a one-year extension, as set in Exhibit F, and the Registration Fees for the registrar transferring such registration will not be refunded as a result of any such transfer; and (b) For a bulk transfer, Registrar agrees to pay Dominion Registries US $0 (for transfers of 50,000 names or fewer) or US $50,000 (for transfers of more than 50,000 names).
+Registrar may assume sponsorship of a Registered Name Holder’s existing domain name registration from another registrar by following the Transfer Policy: (a) For each transfer of the sponsorship of a domain-name registration under the Transfer Policy, Registrar agrees to pay Dominion Registries the renewal registration fee associated with a one-year extension, as set in Exhibit E, and the Registration Fees for the registrar transferring such registration will not be refunded as a result of any such transfer; and (b) For a bulk transfer, Registrar agrees to pay Dominion Registries US $0 (for transfers of 50,000 names or fewer) or US $50,000 (for transfers of more than 50,000 names).
 Fees under this Section shall be due immediately upon receipt of Registry’s invoice pursuant to the Credit Facility or Payment Security.

 Charges for ICANN Fees.
 Registrar agrees to pay to Dominion Registries, within thirty (30) days of the date when due, any variable registry-level fees payable by Dominion Registries to ICANN, which fees may be secured by the Payment Security, if applicable, and which fees shall be calculated pursuant to Section 6.3 of Dominion Registries’ Registry Agreement with ICANN or such other Variable Registry-Level Fee provision adopted by ICANN.
 Dominion Registries shall not be required to provide Registrar with any advance notice of any increase in variable registry-level fees payable by Registrar hereunder.